AI & Technology

 • Topic clusters — If you talk about football every weekend, the model weighs football-related words higher on Saturdays.

 • Correction patterns — Every time you manually fix a suggestion, the model treats it as a negative training signal.
-It learns what not to suggest.
+It learns what to stop guessing.

 • App context — More sophisticated keyboards adapt suggestions based on which app you're in.
 Slack vs Gmail vs WhatsApp vs a notes app all have different writing norms.

 The underlying process is called language model fine-tuning.
-You start with a base model trained on billions of text samples, then run small adjustments based on your data — nudging the probabilities toward your specific patterns.
-Basically, the model starts thinking more like you over time.
+Nonetheless, You start with a base model trained on billions of text samples, then make small adjustments based on your data — nudging the probabilities toward your specific patterns.
+Moreover, Basically, the model starts thinking more like you over time.

 The Privacy Problem — and How Federated Learning Solves It